Industrial Mineral Sands Projects

 Orokolo Bay Industrial Sands Project

-Pre-feasibility study completed with the following outputs1 :
+Definitive feasibility study (DFS) completed with the following outputs1 :

 - Simple on shore surface mining (use of excavators; no requirement for blasting) targeting 5Mtpa run of mine to produce a range of products;